 Income received with respect to the notional principal contract component will not constitute income described in Section 856(c)(3)(B) with respect to a real estate investment trust.
-As a result, the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B or Class 1B-2 Notes may not be an appropriate investment for a REMIC, and investors that are real estate investment trusts should consider the treatment of the notional principal contract component in evaluating an investment in the Notes.
+As a result, the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A or Class 1B-1B Notes may not be an appropriate investment for a REMIC, and investors that are real estate investment trusts should consider the treatment of the notional principal contract component in evaluating an investment in the Notes.

-For purposes of the remainder of this discussion, references to "Regular Notes" or "Regular Classes" should be read to include the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B and Class 1B-2 Notes only to the extent of the corresponding REMIC regular interest represented thereby.
+For purposes of the remainder of this discussion, references to "Regular Notes" or "Regular Classes" should be read to include the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A and Class 1B-1B Notes only to the extent of the corresponding REMIC regular interest represented thereby.